Privacy Protection

 Email: datenschutz@futurium.de

-12. Objection to, or revocation of consent for, the processing of your data
+13. Objection or revocation of consent to the processing of your data

 In the event that users have consented to the processing of their data, they may revoke this consent at any time.
 Once a user has declared such a revocation to FUTURIUM, this will influence the permissibility of the processing of the user's personal data.

 Insofar as FUTURIUM bases the processing of personal user data on the weighing of interests, users may object to such processing.
 This is the case, in particular, if such processing is not necessary to fulfil a contract between the user and FUTURIUM, the contract being constituted by FUTURIUM in each case in the specification of functions.
-In the event that users exercise their right to objection, FUTURIUM asks them for an explanation as to the reasons why FUTURIUM should not process their personal data in the way that FUTURIUM customarily does.
-In the event that users’ objections are justified, FUTURIUM will examine the situation and either discontinue the data processing, adapt it, or demonstrate to users the compelling reasons, deserving of protection, on the basis of which FUTURIUM will continue such processing.
+If users exercise their right to objection, FUTURIUM will ask them to provide reasons why FUTURIUM should not process their personal data in the way that FUTURIUM customarily does.
+In the event that users' objections are justified, FUTURIUM will examine the situation and either discontinue the data processing, adapt it, or demonstrate to users the compelling reasons, deserving of protection, on the basis of which FUTURIUM will continue such processing.

 As a matter of course, users may at any time object to the processing of their personal data for purposes of advertising and data analysis.
-Users can inform us about their objection to the use of their personal data for advertising purposes by writing to us via the following contact details:
+You can inform us of your objection to the use of your personal data for advertising purposes using the following contact details:

 Futurium gGmbH